kasey/terraform-provider-runtime/README.md

-# provider-terraform-plugin
+# terraform-provider-runtime

-`provider-terraform-plugin` specifies a set of interfaces and dependency injection points for a code-generated provider to use to offer CRUD methods to fulfill the crossplane ExternalClient API.
+`terraform-provider-runtime` specifies a set of interfaces and dependency injection points for a code-generated provider to use to offer CRUD methods to fulfill the crossplane ExternalClient API.

 ## Install

-If you would like to install `provider-terraform-plugin` without modifications create the following `ClusterPackageInstall` in a Kubernetes cluster where Crossplane is
+If you would like to install `terraform-provider-runtime` without modifications create the following `ClusterPackageInstall` in a Kubernetes cluster where Crossplane is
 installed: